 For instance, an Eden McCallum survey shows that as early as May 2020, the pandemic forced 71% of organisations to accelerate their digital transformation plans and 66% to shift to remote work permanently.

-1. Customer support on digital channels is more critical than ever
+1. Offer customer support on digital channels

 According to PwC’s June 2021 Global Consumer Insights Pulse Survey, between October 2020 to March 2021, over 50% of surveyed consumers had become “more digital”.
 For instance, online shopping on mobile (44%) had gained five percentage points within those six months, putting it two points shy of in-store shopping (46%).
 PwC also found that more people reported buying online at least daily.

 What You Should Do: The acceleration of digital activity means that your customers will also seek assistance through your digital channels, whether it’s social media platforms like Twitter, messaging apps like WhatsApp or your website.

 Digital will be a vital component of the customer experience, so we recommend scaling your omnichannel customer support capabilities.
 This will allow you to respond to customer queries on all your channels on time.

 As mentioned earlier, customers now expect “responsive” service, which means email may not be the best way to address complaints and feedback (but we don’t recommend removing it from your customer relations mix either, as many of your customers may prefer email).

 2. Make customer interactions more empathetic

 Research by Calabrio shows that 62% of managers believe their customers expect representatives to be more emotionally empathetic in their interactions, both during and after the pandemic.
 This is consistent with the results of a September 2020 MyCustomer survey, which found that 70% of consumers said it was vital that customer service staff display empathy and compassion.